The007Programmer/The007Programmer/README.md

 👋 Hi!
 My name is Aahil.

-💻 I'm working on developing Discord Bots and learning Python better as a whole.
-I love basically anything to do with computers.
-I like to take them apart (my dad has tons of old unused computers) and put them back together.
-I love to install new operating systems and play around with all the possibilites with different distributions of linux.
+💻 I'm scrapping a lot of my old projects since a lot of my projects were built primarily on web-scraps, and I didn't feel great doing a project with work that wasn't mine.
+I'm going to re-learn python, and then start original projects, like a chad.

 🗣 Soon enough, I intend on learning other languages such as: C, JS, and a better knowledge of HTML/CSS.

 👀 I’m mainly interested in topics such as discord.py, parsing, python, web-hosting, mongodb, youtube, and video games.
 I’m currently learning Python and integration with mongodb (also how to fancy-up README.md files lol).

-🤝 I’m currently collaborating on [Arx Bot](https://github.com/MilkshakeTheCoder/Arx_Bot) with [andrewthederp](https://github.com/andrewthederp).
+🤝 No collabs rn, hit me up!

-👨‍💻 I am currently working mainly on my repositories [Learning-Python](https://github.com/MilkshakeTheCoder/Learning-Python) and [Learning-HTML](https://github.com/MilkshakeTheCoder/Learning-HTML).
+👨‍💻 I am currently working learning knowledge from books and hackerrank!

 📬 How to reach me: Make an issue on one of my github repositories, or click one of the buttons in the [Get In Touch With Me](#get-in-touch-with-me) section below.